 Handwriting helps our children learn easier - and it can be taught.
 I've already written in a previous post about how handwriting can help us learn and remember.
 Many of you might have children with dyslexia or learning disabilities and I still firmly believe that even if your child has poor motor skills, they can… Continue reading Learning how to handwrite is not an unnecessary skill….yet.

 Create agreements that make you both happy.
 This week I've asked permission to share an email from a concerned family coach who is working with me.
-She has a young boy who is working on improving his Mathematics and reading and writing skills and he is a very skilled negotiator - even though he is… Continue reading Win-win agreements make coaching your child reading, writing, and Mathematics skills more fun!
+She has a young boy who is working on improving his Mathematics and reading and writing skills and he is a very skilled negotiator - even though he is… Continue reading Win-win agreements make coaching your child reading, writing, and maths skills more fun!

 Haste makes for slow reading, writing and Mathematics progress: Relaxed, steady focus works.
 One new different thing reading, writing, Mathematics skills at a time.
 I often only begin coaching one area (reading, writing, or Mathematics) that a student finds difficult, and one reading, writing, or Mathematics skill they are comfortable with, and love.
-To begin… Continue reading Make haste slowly: Coaching your child reading, writing, and Mathematics the fast way.
+To begin… Continue reading Make haste slowly: Coaching your child reading, writing, and maths the fast way.

 Respectful partnership: A buzz for you both